-Avis recently launched a new promo with Amazon that promises a discount of up to 30 percent off base rates plus an Amazon gift card worth 10 percent of the rental price.
-Later this month, if you book an Avis car using the Avis Alexa skill, you'll receive an Amazon.com gift card valued at 20 percent of the rental price.
+Avis has a promo with Amazon that promises a discount of up to 30 percent off base rates plus an Amazon gift card worth 10 percent of the rental price.
+If you book an Avis car using the Avis Alexa skill, you'll receive an Amazon.com gift card valued at 20 percent of the rental price.

 But is this the best you can do?
 The chance to get 10 percent back at Amazon for Avis time and mileage charges (double that if using the Alexa skill) seems like a sure thing.
-We tested the deal and found that a renter can almost always do better with a different offer.
+But when we tested the deal, we found that you can almost always do better with a different offer.
 Here's how we break it down.

 There are other downsides, too.
 Want to book the AARP or USAA rate code to get a free additional driver at Avis?
 You can't do it through this Amazon offer because rental car companies only accept one AWD (Avis Worldwide Discount) code on a reservation.
 Selecting the Amazon benefit precludes any other possible discount, whether publicly available or tied to a club or membership.